gugu256/idso-cursed/README.md

 You can now use the compiler to compile a deadfish program :

-`$ python3 idso-cursed.py df-program myprogram.df` The first argument is the name you want the executable to have, the second is source file
+`$ python3 idso-cursed.py df-program myprogram.df` The first argument is the name you want the executable to have, the second is the source file

 And voila, you got yourself a binary executable out of your deadfish program that you can run like this :